Women’s Leadership Series

 Women's Leadership Program

 The Women's Leadership Program is a 6-week series in which participants will learn about, reflect on and develop self-advocacy and leadership skills.
 During this program, participants will explore what it means to be a woman in leadership and how their unique experiences shape their leadership framework.
-Participants will have the opportunity to build relationships within a small cohort of women and connect with women leaders across different fields.
+Participants will have the opportunity to build relationships within a small cohort and connect with women leaders across different fields.

-After the 6 weeks have concluded, you will continue to have the opportunity to collaborate with this cohort of women throughout your remaining years in the college through a series of alumni events and networking sessions.
+After the 6 weeks have concluded, you will continue to have the opportunity to collaborate with this cohort throughout your remaining years in the college through a series of alumni events and networking sessions.
 We intend for this program to not only help you become a stronger leader but also make lasting friendships with a group of women that are truly empowered to make a difference in the world at large.

 Women's Leadership Program 2024 Application TImeline:

-• Application OPENS: TBD
+• Application OPENS: August 26, 2024

-• Application CLOSES: TBD
+• Application CLOSES: October 6, 2024 at 11:59pm.

-• Application Decisions: TBD
+• Application Decisions: October 11, 2024

-• Program Begins: TBD
+• Program Begins: October 15, 2024

 Women's Leadership Book Club